avaneev/prvhash/README.md

-	Seed = ~Seed; // An auxiliary instruction that eliminates entropy loss. uint32_t* const hc = (uint32_t*) &Hash[ hpos ]; // Take the address of the hash word. const uint64_t hl = lcg >> 32 ^ msgw; // Extract the higher bits of "lcg" and mix with the message. lcg += Seed + msgw2; // Mix in the internal entropy, and an additional message.
+	Seed = ~Seed; // An auxiliary instruction that eliminates entropy loss. uint32_t* const hc = (uint32_t*) &Hash[ hpos ]; // Take the address of the hash word. const uint64_t hl = lcg >> 32 ^ msgw; // Extract the higher bits of "lcg" and mix with the message. lcg += Seed; // Mix in the internal entropy.
+Truncation is possible. lcg += msgw2; // Mix in an additional (optional) message.
 Truncation is possible. const uint64_t ph = *hc ^ ( Seed >> 32 ); // Mix hash word with the internal entropy (truncated).
 	Seed ^= ph ^ hl; // Mix the internal entropy with hash word's and message's entropy.
 Entropy feedback.
 	*hc = (uint32_t) ph; // Store the updated hash word.